alanhaugen/Tabletop-Simulator/README.md

 ## Save changes

-To save changes, you can open the chat, click the system tab, and type **save dwarves**.
+To save changes, you can open the chat, click the system tab, and type **save dwarves "Dwarves - Gem Chase"**.
 This will save your changes to Saves/dwarves.json

 You may then upload your changes to GitHub.